edwardcrompton/wonde/README.md

 > lando start
 ```

-Go to https://wonde.lndo.site/ in your browser and you should see the initial
+Go to https://wonde.lndo.site/ in your browser and you should see the
-Laravel welcome screen.
+application home screen.
+You can use the following employee ID for demonstration
+purposes: A500460806